 Depending on the infection, you may need eyelid creams, oral prescriptions or eyedrops.
 Use a cool compress to relieve itchiness.

 There are numerous medical conditions that cause eye irritation as a side effect due to the disease itself or the medication prescribed.
 Conditions like Sjögren’s syndrome, blepharitis, and rheumatoid arthritis all cause dry eye.
 Some other symptoms include:

 - Feeling like something is in your eye

 - Eyelashes that grow in the wrong direction

 - Redness and itching

 Other conditions like glaucoma are eye-specific and cause actual damage within the eye, which results in irritation.
 Sinus infections can cause pressure buildup and create irritation that way.

 If you have a medical condition or are on long-term medication, ask your doctor if eye irritation is a side effect.
 If irritation persists, medications for chronic dry eye can be prescribed.

 Preventing Eye Irritation

 Many common substances can make your eyes itchy, like chlorinated pool water and tobacco smoke.
 Keep eyes moist by steering clear of these types of irritants.
 Give your eyes a break by replacing mascara often and not sharing makeup.
-Wear sunglasses outside and safety googles around machinery.
+Wear sunglasses outside and safety goggles around machinery.
 Use a humidifier when your home feels too dry.